 I'm Rick Loudermilk, and I graduated in fine art at the University of Louisiana in 1982.
 I have worked as a full-time painter, printmaker and mixed media artist in Austin for 38 years.

 Each year I participate in a dozen or more of the best juried art fairs in the country.
-Upcoming show are listed in the schedule part of the website.
+Upcoming shows are listed in the schedule page.